 Making Gravy with Flour

-1 Remove the roast from the pan.
-Remove excess fat leaving 4 Tbsp of fat plus juices and browned drippings in the pan.
-Use a metal spatula to scrape up any drippings that are sticking to the pan.
+2 Scrape up drippings and place pan on stovetop on medium heat: Use a metal spatula to scrape up any drippings that are sticking to the pan.
 Place the pan on the stovetop on medium high heat.